Regional Science High School Union

-Regional Science High School Union (RSHS-Union) is a specialized system of public secondary schools in the Philippines, established during the academic year 1994-1995.
-It is operated and supervised by the Department of Education, with a curriculum heavily focusing on math and science.
+The Regional Science High School Union (RSHS-Union) is a specialized system of public secondary schools in the Philippines, established during the academic year 1994-1995.
+It is operated and supervised by the Department of Education, with a curriculum heavily focused on math and science.
 It remains within the ambit of the Department of Education, unlike the specialized science high school system of national scope, the Philippine Science High School (an attached agency of the Department of Science and Technology).

 History

 Campuses

 Regional Science High School Union comprises 17 campuses nationwide.
 Some had been annexes of public secondary schools, while others had been established as specialized science high school prior to establishment of RSHS in 1994.

 Below is a list of RSHS's and their mother school or former name.